Damaturu: Climate

 The rainy season in Damaturu is scorching, oppressive, and primarily cloudy, whereas the dry season is unpleasant, windy, and partly cloudy.
-The average annual temperature ranges from 58 to 104 degrees Fahrenheit, with 52 and 109 degrees Fahrenheit being extremely rare.
+The average annual temperature ranges from 14 to 40 degrees Celsius or 58 to 104 degrees Fahrenheit, with 11 and 42.7 degrees Celsius or 52 and 109 degrees Fahrenheit being extremely rare.
 The greatest time of year to visit Damaturu for warm-weather activities, according to the tourist score, is from mid-December to early February.

 Average Temperature in Damaturu

-From 12 March to 23 May, the hot season, with an average daily high temperature exceeding 100°F, lasts for 2.4 months.
-In Damaturu, April is the hottest month of the year, with an average high of 104°F and low of 76°F.
+From 12 March to 23 May, the hot season, with an average daily high temperature exceeding 100 °F, lasts for 2.4 months.
+In Damaturu, April is the hottest month of the year, with an average high of 40 °C and low of 76 °F.

-From 18 July to 26 September, the cool season, which has an average daily high temperature below 90°F, lasts for 2.3 months.
-In Damaturu, January is the coldest month of the year, with an average low of 58°F and high of 90°F.
+From 18 July to 26 September, the cool season, which has an average daily high temperature below 90 °F, lasts for 2.3 months.
+In Damaturu, January is the coldest month of the year, with an average low of 58 °F and high of 90 °F.